Legal framework

 The impact of our computing curriculum

 Throughout the year, teachers will plan on-going assessment opportunities in order to gauge whether pupils have achieved the key learning objectives.
-Teachers constantly assess the children’s understanding, correcting misunderstandings.
-Teachers are responsive and alter planning accordingly to help children embed and use knowledge fluently and develop interconnected understanding rather than memorise isolated facts within a unit.
+Teachers constantly assess the children’s understanding and correct misunderstandings.
+Teachers are responsive and alter planning accordingly to help children embed and use knowledge fluently and to develop interconnected understanding (rather than memorise isolated facts within a unit).
 Formative assessment, which is carried out throughout the year, enables teachers to identify pupils’ understanding of subjects and inform their immediate lesson planning.
-Summative assessments may also be used at the end of a unit.
-Teachers will make a judgement about the learning of each pupil in relation to the national curriculum – the outcome of which will be recorded using OTrack (used by school to analyse and act on attainment and progress) and used to inform future planning.

 By the time children leave our school; they will be responsible, competent, confident and creative participants of an increasingly digital world.